The Complete Record of Eurasian Sovereignty

 The Council

-Pose your questions to a council embodying the collective wisdom of all 261 Mongol rulers.
-Strategy, governance, conquest, philosophy — the Khans speak with one voice across centuries.
+Pose your questions to a council embodying the collective wisdom of 435 rulers — Göktürk qaghans, Mongol great khans, Khazar khagans, Ottoman sultans, Safavid shahs.
+Strategy, governance, conquest, philosophy — seventeen centuries speak with one voice.

 Enter the Council